-Number 1 is the main type, number 2 is the straight stitch with left needle position, number 3 is the straight stitch that secures the beginning and the end of a seam with backstitching.
-The machine will sew 4 reverse stitches, 4 forward stitches and then stop sewing automatically.
+Number 1 is the main type, number 2 is the straight stitch with the left needle position, and number 3 is the straight stitch that secures the beginning and the end of a seam with backstitching.
+The machine will sew 4 reverse stitches, and 4 forward stitches and then stop sewing automatically.
 Number 4 is a unique stitch that is used where an invisible locking stitch is needed.
 The machine will sew several locking stitches in place.
 Number 5 and 6 are designed for sewing stretch fabrics and number 7 is a basting stitch.

 Want to finish your raw edges?
 It’s possible – you have a choice of overcasting and serger-like stitches.
 Need to sew stretch fabric?
 No problem, the machine does it.

-There are too many stitches to mention it here, but one thing must be mentioned: the guide that shows all stitches and their numbers at a glance is very useful and I found it invaluable.
-Yes, I memorized most of the usual stitch codes, but there are 163 of them, I will never be able to remember them all.
-The guide is easy to read, well placed, sturdy (no problem yet with cracks) and in my opinion very useful.
+There are too many stitches to mention here, but one thing must be mentioned: the guide that shows all stitches and their numbers at a glance is very useful and I found it invaluable.
+Yes, I memorized most of the usual stitch codes, but there are 163 of them, and I will never be able to remember them all.
+The guide is easy to read, well placed, sturdy (no problem yet with cracks), and in my opinion very useful.

 I have not personally used the alphabet, I rely on my embroidery machine for this and other embroidery tasks, but for a quick job, it’s nice to have it available.